lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The KEM interface defined above differs from both traditional key transport mechanism (for example for use with KeyTransRecipientInfo defined in {{RFC5652}}), and key agreement (for example for use with KeyAgreeRecipientInfo defined in {{RFC5652}}).

-The KEM interface was chosen as the interface for a composite key establishment because it allows for arbitrary combinations of component algorithm types since both key transport and key agreement mechanisms can be promoted into KEMs.
-This specification uses the Post-Quantum KEM ML-KEM as specified in {{I-D.ietf-lamps-kyber-certificates}} and [FIPS.203].
+The KEM interface was chosen as the interface for a composite key establishment because it allows for arbitrary combinations of component algorithm types since both key transport and key agreement mechanisms can be promoted into KEMs as described in {{sec-RSAOAEPKEM}} and {{sec-DHKEM}} below.

+This specification uses the Post-Quantum KEM ML-KEM as specified in [FIPS.203] and {{I-D.ietf-lamps-kyber-certificates}}.
 For Traditional KEMs, this document uses the RSA-OAEP algorithm defined in [RFC8017], the Elliptic Curve Diffie-Hellman key agreement schemes ECDH defined in section 5.7.1.2 of [SP.800-56Ar3], and X25519 / X448 which are defined in [RFC8410].
 A combiner function is used to combine the two component shared secrets into a single shared secret.

+# Composite ML-KEM Functions

 ### Composite KeyGen